- 1. Junk Food

-Okay, this one is sort of weird, so we’ll put our own spin on it.
-Listening to something like an audiobook or a podcast on your way to work is more beneficial than listening to the wacky antics of the 99.5 Morning Zoo.
+Okay, this one is sort of weird, so we’ll put our spin on it.
+First, listening to something like an audiobook or a podcast on your way to work is more beneficial than listening to the wacky antics of the 99.5 Morning Zoo.

-Listen to something educational (Listen Money Matters) or something inspirational.
-The point is to use that time to listen to something that will feed your brain rather than listen to morning DJ’s make prank phone calls.
+Listen to something educational (Listen to Money Matters) or something inspirational.
+The point is to use that time to listen to something that will feed your brain financially rather than listen to morning DJs make prank phone calls.

 “81% of wealthy maintain a to-do list vs. 19% of poor.”

 Here is a neat trick that works for me.
-If I know the following day is going to be a rough one, I write down even tiny things on my list like, “eat breakfast, drop that letter in the post box.”
-That way, I get to cross them off my list, and it gives me a little boost of feeling accomplished.
+If I know the following day will be rough, I write down even tiny things on my list like, “eat breakfast, drop that letter in the post box.”
+That way, I get to cross them off my list, giving me a little boost of feeling accomplished.
 Sounds silly but try it.